rapiddweller/rapiddweller-benerator-ce/doc/data_anonymization_concepts.md

 Which approach performs better is heavily dependent on the properties of your individual data structures.

-A rule of thumb: For projects for large data structures, the fields restriction approach performs better, for projects with smaller data structures the sampling approach.
+A rule of thumb: For projects with large data structures, the fields restriction approach performs better, for projects with smaller data structures the sampling approach.

-A non-represantative example project with large data objects of which only a small number of fields needed to be anonymized, exhibited the following performance:
+A non-representative example project with large data objects of which only a small number of fields needed to be anonymized, exhibited the following performance:

 | Method                             | Performance |